J-Liu/riscv-llvm-toolchain/README.md

 * glibc toolchain.
 * Anyone please summit a C99 build patch to newlib?
 I'm tired with mailinglist.

-It is my first time to write zsh, for I know almost nothing about coding, if you're good at **meson**, don't be shy, contact me.
-I'm open to new ideas.
+It is my first time to write bash, for I know almost nothing about coding, if you're good at **meson**, please help.
+This kind of task is better to be done by build system.

 And, BTW.
 Chinese is OK to me if you are Chinese, for I know over 2000 Chinese characters than 20 English letters.